International GCSE Economics: assessment support

 Grade statistics are reported separately for UK and overseas centres.
 The statistics below are for overseas centres only.
 They show:

-- The total number of learners who took the subject
+- the total number of candidates

 |4EC1||Number of candidates||9||8||7||6||5||4||3||2||1||U|